threefoldtecharchive/rivine/doc/atomicswap/atomicswap.md

 Published contract transaction (afbc4dc719d9f79a9413945c92752bef644c618a4362fc8e8be0764a1b888e10)

 ```
-You can check the transaction [on the bitcoin testnet blockexplorer](https://testnet.blockexplorer.com/tx/afbc4dc719d9f79a9413945c92752bef644c618a4362fc8e8be0764a1b888e10) where you can see that 0.1234 BTC is sent to2NAfLwhThYzB1kGYVxmjYqS98yXF8JBVc3v (= the contract script hash) being a [p2sh](https://en.bitcoin.it/wiki/Pay_to_script_hash) address in the bitcoin testnet.
+You can check the transaction [on a bitcoin testnet blockexplorer](https://testnet.blockexplorer.com/tx/afbc4dc719d9f79a9413945c92752bef644c618a4362fc8e8be0764a1b888e10) where you can see that 0.1234 BTC is sent to2NAfLwhThYzB1kGYVxmjYqS98yXF8JBVc3v (= the contract script hash) being a [p2sh](https://en.bitcoin.it/wiki/Pay_to_script_hash) address in the bitcoin testnet.

 Decoding the contract( in the debug console or using the bitcoin-cli):
 ```￼